ezeoleaf/awesome-golang-repositories/README.md

 [aah](https://github.com/go-aah/aah): A secure, flexible, rapid Go web framework
 [gopherjs](https://github.com/gopherjs/gopherjs): A compiler from Go to JavaScript for running Go code in a browser
 [etree](https://github.com/beevik/etree): parse and generate XML easily in go
 [gotestsum](https://github.com/gotestyourself/gotestsum): 'go test' runner with output optimized for humans, JUnit XML for CI integration, and a summary of the test results.
+[GoBooks](https://github.com/dariubs/GoBooks): List of Golang books